Puerto Rico's Economic Crisis Fact Sheet

 Environmental Challenges

-Natural disasters have continuously devastated southwestern Puerto Rico’s economy.
+Natural disasters have continuously devastated southern Puerto Rico’s economy.
 In 2017, Hurricane Maria caused widespread infrastructure damage and business disruption, leading to an estimated $94 billion in economic losses (FEMA).
 The devastation from Maria was followed by a series of earthquakes in 2019-2020, including a 6.4 magnitude quake that further strained economic resources and damaged over 8300 structures with an estimated cost of $3.1 billion, leaving over 40,000 temporarily homeless in south Puerto Rico alone (U.S. Geological Survey & Puerto Rico Seismic Network).

 Socio-Political Factors